This article will go over why we need magnesium in our body, including how you can boost levels if deficient.

-For example, vegetables and legumes are rich sources of the mineral.
-Grains, nuts, whole grains, beans, and seeds are all good, too.
+For example, vegetables and legumes are rich sources of minerals.

 There are even naturally occurring sources of magnesium, like seawater and rainwater.

 Magnesium is an essential mineral that is vital for normal bodily function.
-However, many people become deficient in it for one reason or another, which has adverse effects on health.
+However, many people become deficient in it for one reason, which has adverse effects on health.

-Boosting levels of magnesium is not difficult and often entails a change in diet or taking a supplement.
+Boosting magnesium levels is not difficult and often entails changing diet or taking a supplement.